betmut/betmut-nixos-config/README.md

 ```

 ### 2. Build the ISO
-You can Download the ISO from the [official website](https://nixos.org/download/) or build the custom ISO file (including the `wl` module for proprietary Broadcom STA wireless driver support) by running
+First, Install Nix package manager [here](https://nixos.org/download/), then you can Download the ISO from the [official website](https://nixos.org/download/) or build the custom ISO file (including the `wl` module for proprietary Broadcom STA wireless driver support) by running
 ```
 #if you clone the repo
 nix build .#packages.x86_64-linux.minimal-iso